Kohuept: Impact

-Prior to this show, rock music was barely gaining ground in the Soviet Union.
-The implementation of Gorbachev's glasnost allowed people of the Soviet Union to witness Western rock.
-As a result, the government had to learn how to put on concerts, while the people of Russia had to learn how to participate in them.
-Joel's Russian tour was the first live rock radio broadcast in Soviet history.
 Joel and his band were one of the first Western rock groups to perform in Russia, along with John Denver, Elton John, James Taylor, and Santana.

 While in Russia, Billy Joel and his daughter Alexa met and became friends with a clown named Viktor.
 The song "Leningrad" would eventually be written about him.
-This song was released on the 1989 Storm Front album.
+This song was released on the 1989 Storm Front album, and is a favorite among those who've seen Billy perform live.

 Joel went on to say: The trip to Russia was probably the biggest highlight for me as a performer.
 I met these people and they weren't the enemy.
 I also hoped that the people in America could see what we did.
 What happens when your kid says to you 'what did you do in the Cold War, Daddy?'
 And now we have something to say.